NTIRE 2026 Challenge on Single Image Reflection Removal in the Wild: Datasets, Results, and Methods: NTIRE 2026 SIRR Challenge

 \subsection{Final Challenge Ranking}

+Participants require to submit a single model checkpoint, which we will use to conduct evaluation on both the validation and test sets.
 The challenge ranking was conducted as follows.
 We collected both objective metrics on the validation set and subjective evaluation scores on the test set for all eleven teams, as shown in Table~\ref{tab:performance_comparison}.
 However, the final challenge ranking was determined solely based on the subjective scores achieved on the test set.